 Authority to manage the City's investment program is derived from the California Government Code Section 53607.
 Management's responsibility is hereby delegated by the City Council to the Treasurer, who shall establish procedures for the operation of the investment program consistent with this investment policy.
 The Treasurer shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinates.
 The Treasurer can designate a staff person(s) to be responsible for investment transactions.
-Any and all independent investment managers used by the City must be approved by the City Council.
 No persons may engage in an investment transaction for the City except as provided under the terms of this policy.